Frequently Asked Questions

 Once we have determined that it is safe to proceed, your pet will receive an injection of a mild narcotic drug.
 This medication provides gentle sedation to relieve patient anxiety and alleviates any discomfort when the intravenous catheter is placed.
 All of our patients receive warmed, intravenous fluids before, during and after general anesthesia to maintain organ perfusion, and to assist with blood pressure maintenance.
 Once anesthetized, several monitoring devices are attached to the animal to permit continuous assessment of electrocardiogram, blood pressure, pulse rate, respiratory rate, body temperature and oxygen perfusion.

 While Dr. Davis and a Licensed Veterinary Technician are working in the animal's oral cavity, another Licensed Veterinary Technician has the sole responsibility of monitoring the patient under anesthesia and recording the data on a graph.
 The information from the various monitors permit trends to be recognized that enable us to make adjustments in the level of anesthesia so the patient is not too deep, but yet feels no pain.
-Because anesthesia causes the body's temperature to go down, a heated pad containing circulating warm water is placed under your pet, and a thermal blanket (called a Bair Hugger) will completely cover the animal, surrounding the patient in a layer of heated air.
+Because anesthesia causes the body's temperature to go down, a heated pad is placed under your pet (called a Hot Dog) and a thermal blanket (called a Bair Hugger) will completely cover the animal, surrounding the patient in a layer of heated air.
 Dr. Davis will place a regional nerve block (like novocaine, but longer lasting) in any area expected to result in oral pain.
 Using local nerve blocks for dental surgery usually permits the level of general anesthesia to be reduced because the local pain is numbed.
 In addition to the pre-operative narcotic, injectable pain medications are given during and after the procedure as well, and oral or topical pain medications are also dispensed at the time of patient discharge from the hospital.

 HOW DO I FIND THE OFFICE? (click for directions)